paulk-asert/MakeTestingGroovy/README.md

 This project looks at a simple blog application and numerous tools and techniques to test it.
 In that sense, the examples focus on web testing (and to some degree acceptance testing) - having said that, many of the techniques are generally applicable and can be applied to any kind of testing for any kind of application or system.
-The examples are mostly [Groovy](http://groovy.codehaus.org/) based but again, the ideas transfer across to some degree to other modern languages.
+The examples are mostly [Groovy](http://groovy-lang.org/) based but again, the ideas transfer across to some degree to other modern languages.
 The examples are designed to be runnable 'out-of-the-box' by cutting and pasting the code into the GroovyConsole which comes with any typical Groovy installation.
-Alternatively, they can be run from your favorite IDE (tested with IDEA community edition and Eclipse).
+Alternatively, they can be run from your favorite IDE (tested with IDEA community edition and, to a lesser degree, Eclipse).

 Application Under Test
 ----------------------